ProvataHealth/HIPAA/source/sections/physical_safeguards.md

 Access Control and Validation Procedures (A) | Implement procedures to control and validate a person's access to facilities based on their role or function, including visitor control, and control of access to software programs for testing and revision.
 Maintenance Records (A) | Implement policies and procedures to document repairs and modifications to the physical components of a facility which are related to security (for example, hardware, walls, doors, and locks).

-Provata Health, Inc. infrastructure supporting its environments is hosted at Rackspace, AWS (Amazon Web Services) and Azure, which provides hosting and recovery services for the infrastructure.
+Provata Health infrastructure supporting its environments is hosted at Rackspace, AWS (Amazon Web Services) and Azure, which provides hosting and recovery services for the infrastructure.

 Provata Health headquarters also has any written policies and procedures for safeguarding the corporate location, which includes workstations with access to the environment, from unauthorized physical access.
 Smart locks are used to track access and all visitors are logged and escorted.